-Emmaus College operates a one-to-one laptop program, with students being provided with a laptop and relevant software in year 7 and replaced in yr 10.
+Emmaus College operates a one-to-one laptop program, with students being provided with a laptop and relevant software in year 7 and replaced in year 10.
 Teachers are also provided with a laptop, which is replaced every three years.
 All laptops have access to both the office suite and adobe creative cloud suite.
 Staff and students in particular subject areas are provided with subject specific software.
+The college uses a range of learning management platforms relevant to subject areas.
+TASS and the College App are the central communication tools between parents, teachers and students.
 Repairs to the laptops are done inhouse.
 Teachers use Lanschool for monitoring student laptop use during a lesson.
 Every classroom has an interactive touch screen flat panel.
 Wireless presentation is possible through Vivi.
 Every classroom has a wireless access point to allow network access.
 On site, students and staff are provided with fast and reliable internet, which allows them to access subject specific web-based programs and websites.